 my power.
 I operate solely; he operates solely.
 We are our own people.
 Complete

 people.
-We have self-rule.
 I was an independent, strong young lady and he was an independent, strong comrade, both having our own shit, our own views, our own thoughts.

 That generational trauma is not reserved for him (unless he's an asshole).
-He is a teammate; an ally
+A partner is meant to be a teammate; an ally

 .
 Your team, family, and allies don't make you less of a strong person; they support your movement of rising up and let you spread your wings; all they have is your back.

 A lot of "strong women" struggle with this; never educated on the halfway mark because of comments like the above.
 Practically stuck in some Anti-Hero Trope, it's a hurdle that many can not get over in their lives, because they are so afraid of being dominated, constantly feeling like they have to prove something and be hard-ass in order to be "powerful."